dima-i/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 ## Configuration

-The following tables lists the configurable parameters of the <Ubiquity> chart and their default values.
+The following table lists the configurable parameters of the <Ubiquity> chart and their default values.

 | Parameter                  | Description                                     | Default                                                    |
 | -----------------------    | ---------------------------------------------   | ---------------------------------------------------------- |